How to Reduce Your Carbon Footprint as an Expat Family

 If your expat family is becoming increasingly concerned about its impact, and would like to contribute to improving the environment, there are a number of ways you can help:

-third culture kid was on a long haul flight long before they could walk.
-It is believed long haul and luxury tourism accounts for about 8% of global greenhouse gas emissions and expat air traffic is also likely to contribute to that figure.
+As an expat family, there is no doubt you will have amassed many air miles.
+Chances are your third culture kid was on a long haul flight long before they could walk.
+A 2018 study found that tourism accounts for about 8% of global greenhouse gas emissions , with expat air traffic likely contributing significantly to that figure.

-When you are flying, try to fly direct from one destination to another.
-Planes burn most fuel taking off and landing so connecting flights
+When you do have to fly (which should be less often), try to fly direct from one destination to another.
+Planes burn most fuel taking off and landing so research has shown that connecting flights do more harm to the environment than flying direct.

 The more space your seat takes up the fewer people can fly on your plane.
 By taking flights without business or first class, you and your family reduce your carbon footprint a little.